AlejandroFrias/case-conversion/README.md

 ## Features

-- Autodetection of case *(no need to specify explicitly which case you are converting from!)*
+- Auto-detection of case *(no need to specify explicitly which case you are converting from!)*
 - Acronym detection *(no funky splitting on every capital letter of an all caps acronym like `HTTPError`!)*
 - Unicode supported (non-ASCII characters are first class citizens!)
 - Dependency free!